HongbiaoZ/HongbiaoZ.github.io/_pages/cv.md

   * Integrated open-source navigation and trajectory planning algorithms into the robot system

 __Service__
-* Reviewer: Journal of Field Robotics
+* Reviewer: IEEE Transactions on Robotics(T-RO), Journal of Field Robotics, IEEE Robotics and Automation Letters
-* Reviewer: International Conference on Robotics and Automation (ICRA), 2021
+* Reviewer: International Conference on Robotics and Automation (ICRA), 2021, 2022
 * Reviewer: International Conference on Intelligent Robots and Systems (IROS), 2021